odenlerma/todo-app/README.md

 ## React Native MMKV
 Repo: [Link](https://github.com/mrousavy/react-native-mmkv)

 This was used as storage for the tasks.
-This was used due to because it is deemed to faster than AsyncStorage for local storage of data.
+This was used because it is deemed to be faster than AsyncStorage for local storage of data.

 Supporting Articles: [Link1](https://blog.logrocket.com/using-react-native-mmkv-improve-app-performance/) [Link2](https://medium.com/@barisberkemalkoc/react-native-mmkv-library-fcc11a0b7628)